 These salmon fish fingers with asparagus and spring peas are an easy, healthy meal that uses an innovative couscous coating on the salmon and captures the best of spring vegetables.

-Hendy is right about the vegetables being wonderful.
-And about them being variable according to what’s in season.
-But what he doesn’t mention is the brilliance of his approach to salmon, in which gently spiced cooked couscous forms a surprisingly superb (not to mention remarkably quick-to-make) crust for the salmon.
-The cooked couscous serves as barrier between salmon and skillet, ensuring the fish remains moist while creating a crisp textural contrast.
+The brilliance of these salmon fish fingers with asparagus and snow peas isn’t just in the buttery, perfectly cooked spring veggies.
+The genius lies in the approach to salmon, in which gently spiced cooked couscous forms a surprisingly superb (not to mention remarkably quick-to-make) crust for the salmon.
+The cooked couscous serves as barrier between salmon and skillet, ensuring the fish remains moist while creating a crisp textural contrast.–Renee Schettler Rossi

-- 3/4 cup uncooked cousous (NOT Israeli couscous)
+- 3/4 cup uncooked couscous (NOT Israeli couscous)